Brentwood Retirement Account Division Lawyer

 I will work diligently to protect what you are entitled to.
 I assist clients throughout the middle Tennessee region and work in collaboration with financial experts when necessary to fully evaluate accounts.

-Contact the Franklin law office of Judy A. Oxford, Attorney at Law, today to schedule a consultation.
+Contact the Brentwood law office of Judy A. Oxford, Attorney at Law, today to schedule a consultation.
 We will discuss your case, and I will lay out your options in our first meeting.

 Obtaining A Qualified Domestic Relations Order (QDRO)